MetaBarj0/haskell-ide/README.md

     4. `KV_DB_ITEMS` must be set accordingly to the synced folder that contains your ssh keys.
 It must contains at least one item with a key `ssh_dir` and a value corresponding to the path where keys can be found.
-4. Create and boot the virtual machine with `vagrant up`
+4. Create and boot the virtual machine with `vagrant up` in the `machine` directory
 5. Halt the machine with `vagrant halt`.
 Yeah that's weird but wait...
 6. Add a disk to the newly created virtual machine using the virtual box hypervisor capabilities (gui, command line tool, whatever you prefer).
 Make